sa-tre/satre-specification/docs/source/pillars/information_governance.md

   - Mandatory
 ```

-### Internal Audit (Business Process)

-An independent evaluation process within the TRE organisation that assesses and improves its internal controls, risk management, and governance.
+**Internal Audit:** An independent evaluation process within the TRE organisation that assesses and improves its internal controls, risk management, and governance.

 ```{list-table}
 :header-rows: 1